How Will My Child Gain United States Citizenship?

 Find Out More About Citizenship For Adopted Children

 The process of intercountry adoption is incredibly complex.
-Kelly Dempsey serves clients in the greater Charlotte area with international adoption and citizenship matters in person as well as by phone, email and Skype.
+Dempsey Law serves clients with international adoption and citizenship matters in person as well as by phone, email and Skype.

 Call our Charlotte, North Carolina, law office at 704-251-2500 or our Boca Raton, Florida, law office at 561-489-2248, or complete our online contact form to arrange a meeting with an experienced adoption attorney today.